Isaaker/Spotify-AdsList/docs/docs_installation.md

 ## 4. Add Spotify Ads List to your adblocker

 To add Spotify Ads List to your adblocker you will need to make use of a raw file that will be synced directly from our GitHub repository.
-To do this, simply copy the link and enter it in the appropriate field to add it to your adblocker (Or use the link in the case of uBlock Origin):
+To do this, simply copy the link and enter it in the appropriate field to add it to your adblocker (Or use the link in the case of browser adblockers):

 # Standard adblockers